USS John Griffith: Service history

 John Griffith's next major operation came on Farragut's second passage up the Mississippi River.
 The mortars rained their 8-inch shells on the Confederate batteries at Vicksburg, Mississippi, while the heavy ships steamed by the forts to meet Flag Officer Davis and his Mississippi Flotilla.
 The schooners then waited for Farragut below Vicksburg, occasionally enlivening their vigil by hurling a few shells at the forts.
 On 15 July they resumed the bombardment in earnest when the sound of heavy firing announced Farragut's approach.

 John Griffith continued to serve the West Gulf Blockading Squadron until ordered north 18 May 1864.
 The schooner decommissioned for repairs 1 June and she re-commissioned 23 August 1864.
 The following day she received orders to sail to Port Royal, South Carolina, for service in the South Atlantic Blockading Squadron.
-She arrived Port Royal 8 September and served on blockade duty and at the mouth of the Altamaha River, Georgia, until ordered 12 December to the Savannah River, where General William Tecumseh Sherman had just emerged at the end of his famous march to the sea.
+She arrived at Port Royal 8 September and served on blockade duty and at the mouth of the Altamaha River, Georgia, until ordered 12 December to the Savannah River, where General William Tecumseh Sherman had just emerged at the end of his famous march to the sea.
 Five days later John Griffith shelled Fort Beaulieu, the Confederate fortress defending the mouths of the Vernon and Burnside Rivers.
 With USS Sonoma (1862) she maintained her steady and deliberate fire until the defenders finally evacuated 21 December.
 Thereafter John Griffith remained on blockade duty until after the end of the war.
 She decommissioned 21 August 1865 and was sold at public auction at Boston Navy Yard to C. Foster 8 September 1865.